Learning Frequently Asked Questions (FAQ)

 Please see our terms and conditions for a full break down of our cancellation policy.
 To request this email firstname.lastname@example.org

 Visit the about page on our website to talk to the students about the Chester House Estate and its purpose.
-You can use the classroom resources to familiarise your students with the topic.
+When completing your booking you will receive a copy of our 'In the classroom' resource pack which you can use to familiarise your students with the topic.

 No, there is space to drop off and pick up school groups next to our Archaeological Recourse Centre, see map for more information on this.
 We do not have the facilities for coaches to park all day.